retentioneering/retentioneering-tools/docs/source/getting_started/quick_start.rst

     # load sample user behavior data:
     stream = datasets.load_simple_shop()

-In the shell of eventstream object there is a regular pandas DataFrame which can be revealed by calling :py:meth:`to_dataframe()<retentioneering.eventstream.eventstream.Eventstream.to_dataframe>` method:
+In the shell of eventstream object there is a regular pandas.DataFrame which can be revealed by calling :py:meth:`to_dataframe()<retentioneering.eventstream.eventstream.Eventstream.to_dataframe>` method:

 .. code-block:: python